markqvist/Reticulum/docs/source/understanding.rst

 * | When the destination receives the packet, it can itself perform an ECDH key exchange and decrypt the packet.

-* | A new ephemeral key is used for every packet sent in this way, and forward secrecy is guaranteed on a per packet level.
+* | A new ephemeral key is used for every packet sent in this way.

 * | Once the packet has been received and decrypted by the addressed destination, that destination can opt to *prove* its receipt of the packet.
 It does this by calculating the SHA-256 hash of the received packet,